aaronpowell/aaronpowell.github.io/src/documents/posts/2010-11-27-umbraco-ironruby-tips-and-tricks.md

---- cson
+---
   title: "Some tips and tricks for working with IronRuby and Umbraco"
   metaTitle: "Some tips and tricks for working with IronRuby and Umbraco"
   description: "Some things which I've learnt while working with IronRuby in Umbraco"
   revised: "2010-11-30"
   date: "2010-11-27"
-tags: ["umbraco","ironruby"]
+  tags:
+    - "umbraco"
+    - "ironruby"
   migrated: "true"
-urls: ["/umbraco-ironruby-tips-and-tricks"]
+  urls:
+    - "/umbraco-ironruby-tips-and-tricks"
-summary: """
+  summary: ""

-"""
 ---
 *Note: The following has been tested in Umbraco 4.5.2 on .NET 3.5, and it **works on my machine***